geek0075/demo-bank/README.md

 ## Kayode Taiwo

+## Fictitious Banking Application with Angular and REST API

 Fictitious Banking Application.
 This application was generated with the Angular CLI and is an Angular (www.angular.io) application that has been deployed to the following url on Heroku:

 https://vm-bank.herokuapp.com/